kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(2\) Will permit operations at an airport at lower minimums.

-\(k\) Appendix F of this part sets forth typical eligible and ineligible items of airport lighting covered by §151.86 and this section.
+\(k\) Appendix F of this part sets forth typical eligible and ineligible items of airport lighting covered by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.86   Lighting and electrical work: General.|§151.86]] and this section.

 (Secs.
 307, 606, 72 Stat.
 749, 799; 49 U.S.C.
 1120, 1348, 1426)